Frequently Asked Questions

 How many hours of supervision do interns receive each week?

-Interns receive four hours of individual, face-to-face supervision and one hour of group supervision per week, for a total of five hours..
+Five hours in total.
+Interns receive four hours of individual, face-to-face supervision and one hour of group supervision per week, for a total of five hours.
 This includes one hour each with a treatment unit supervisor, assessment supervisor and two different individual psychotherapy supervisors.
-All interns spend one hour per week together in group supervision.
+In addition, all interns spend one hour per week together in group supervision.

 What resources are available to interns during the training year?